-- Making sure the power supply system complies with the 1 electrical specifications of the units. - 2 Connecting the electrical wiring to the outdoor unit. - Connecting the electrical wiring to the indoor unit.
-3 - Connecting the main power supply.
-4
+- 2 Connecting the electrical wiring to the outdoor unit. - 3 Connecting the electrical wiring to the indoor unit. - Connecting the main power supply.

 6.4.2 Precautions when connecting the electrical wiring

 Also read the precautions and requirements in the following chapters: